 - The psychology of automatic rebalancing

-I asked him to write up a detailed account on the psychology of investing.
+I asked him to write up a detailed account of the psychology of investing and buying high, selling low.
 And if you read to the end, you’ll see a little surprise just for IWT readers.

 Carl, take it away.

-We don’t have to look too far to find ample evidence of poor investor behavior on a wide scale.
+We don’t have to look too far to find ample evidence of poor investor behavior buying high and selling low on a wide scale.
 In 1999 when the dot-com bubble got bigger and bigger, the NASDAQ was up over 85 percent…FOR THE YEAR.
 That was crazy enough, but what happened in the first quarter of 2000 was insane.
 We went on a buying binge, all of us.
 Up until January 2000, the record for net inflows (money going in, minus money going out) into stock mutual funds was $29 billion.
-Now here we are in January 2000, right after an 86 percent run up.
+Now here we were in January 2000, right after an 86 percent run up.
 Look at these numbers.

-In January we poured $44.5 billion into stock mutual funds.
+In January $44.5 billion poured into stock mutual funds.

 In February, the shortest month of the year, inflows hit $55.6 billion.
 That’s almost $2 billion a day!